jowoodall/studio/readme/family.md

 Families are different from carpool groups.
 While groups are for coordinating rydz for specific events, Families are designed for account management.
 A Family unit allows you to:

-*   Link multiple user accounts together (e.g., parents, children,grandparents, guardians).
+*   Link multiple user accounts together (e.g., parents, children, guardians).
 *   Manage a shared subscription plan for all members of the family (coming soon).
 *   Provide a centralized point for billing and premium feature access.
+*   Note: A user can be a member of multiple family units if needed.

 ## Creating a New Family